 Release Date: March 17, 2017

-Playing with kinetic sounds that jitter and bounce Joakim adds sirens, horns and piano to create delicate music.
+Playing with kinetic sounds that jitter and bounce, Joakim adds sirens, horns, and piano to create delicate music.
 He will then add his vocals that sound otherworldly, making very few songs sound alike.
-On “Late Night New City” for instance you can hear elements of the aforementioned ‘70s jazz-funk as a saxophone soars above the fun drum beat, while “Numb” sounds like it could be on the soundtrack to an 80s flick as Devo-esque keys, and android like vocals takes us back to a time when artists were experimenting with all of the electronic sounds hey could curate.
+In “Late Night New City,” for instance, you can hear elements of 70s jazz-funk as a saxophone soars above the fun drum beat.
+“Numb” sounds like it could be on the soundtrack to an 80s flick as Devo-esque keys and android-like vocals take us back to a time when artists were experimenting with all of the electronic sounds they could create.
 And that is precisely what Joakim does on Samurai, play and experiment with sounds.

-When Joakim does sing elsewhere on the album it’s rarely from the beginning to end of a track.
+When Joakim does sing elsewhere on the album, it’s rarely from the beginning to end of a track.
 “Not Because You’re Sad” and “Mind Bent” include indecipherable whispers and vocalizations that commence several seconds into the track and rest behind the music.
-In fact, for “Sad,” Joakim added the small detail of splitting his vocals so that listeners will mostly hear him from the right speaker.
-Such small details prove the intricacies of his music crafting.
+In fact, for “Sad,” Joakim added the detail of splitting his vocals so that listeners will mostly hear him from the right speaker.
+Such a small detail proves the intricacies of his music crafting.

 DOWNLOAD: “Samurai,” “Not Because You’re Sad”

 Watch the beautiful official video for one of my favorite tracks on the LP, “Samurai.”